yssource/rhai/doc/src/rust/modules/imp-resolver.md

 of the _module path_ (i.e. the path specified in the [`import`] statement).

 * Upon success, it should return an [`Rc<Module>`][module] (or `Arc<Module>` under [`sync`]).

+  The module should call `Module::build_index` on the target module before returning.
+  This method flattens the entire module tree and _indexes_ it for fast function name resolution.
+  If the module is already indexed, calling this method has no effect.

 * If the path does not resolve to a valid module, return `EvalAltResult::ErrorModuleNotFound`.